Jail of 1885

 About

 Maintained by the Pioneer Museum, the Jail of 1885 is quite the spectacle to see.
-With it being the fourth location for the Gillespie County lawbreakers, this jail is a simple two-story stone structure on the outside.
-And on the inside, it’s rich in history that is both a bit alluring and scary.
+This facility is a simple two-story stone structure with a rich history that is both alluring and scary.

 The jail itself is 25 feet wide by 35 feet deep and 20 to 22 feet high across two stories.
-Though that may be quite small in today’s time, it was considered a good size for the small town at that time.
+Though that may be quite small in today’s time, it was a good size for the town.

-Built all around the jail is a five-foot stone wall with embedded broken pieces of glass sticking outward.
+Surrounding the jail is a five-foot stone wall with embedded broken pieces of glass protruding outward.
 This was done to discourage anyone from having any notion of trying to leave the jail by scaling the wall.

-The first floor of the old jail was mostly used as a lockup cell, a location for incoming people to be placed until they could decide what to do with them next.
+The first floor of the old jail was used as a lockup cell until they could decide what to do with them next.
+Over the years, it was where women brought in for questioning were held.

-In August of 1939, the final inmate at the jail was moved to the fifth jail to be built in the county, which was set up at the county courthouse, improving the overall convenience of locking up prisoners.
+In August 1939, the final inmate at the jail was transferred to the county's fifth jail at the county courthouse.
+This improved the overall convenience of locking up prisoners with their court dates.

-In 1980, the Jail of 1885 became a Recorded Text Historic Landmark, which helped to preserve it and avoided the removal of the building for any reason.
-And while quite simple in its design, it has an impressive history that some people say they “feel” when they walk into the space
+In 1980, the Jail of 1885 became a Recorded Text Historic Landmark, preserving it for generations to come.
+And while its design is simple, it has an impressive history that many “feel” when visiting.

 Getting There